ADK Material Research

 When Testing Occurs

-The goal is simple: allow controlled use of an existing site while maintaining the quiet, natural character of the Adirondacks.
+The overall goal of the ADK Silo Project is to support controlled use of an existing site while maintaining the quiet, natural character of the Adirondack region and responsibly managing the surrounding forested land, in line with government system testing for effective environmental practices.

 Military Activity and Adirondack Park Rules

-Military training and related activity are not new to the region.
-The APA has a long history of working with the U.S. military and the New York Air National Guard on training activities in and around the Park.
-These efforts are allowed and have to follow environmental review requirements and are carefully planned to avoid impacts.
+Military training and government-related operational activity are not new to the region.
+The APA has a long history of coordinating with the United States Armed Forces and the New York Air National Guard on authorized training exercises and operational activities conducted in and around the Adirondack Park.
+These activities, including government system testing, are subject to environmental review requirements, operational planning, and oversight intended to minimize environmental impact and preserve the surrounding area.

 Contact Us

-Have questions?
-Visit our FAQ page for clear answers about the site and how it operates.
-If you don’t see what you’re looking for, send us an email.
+Have questions about the ADK Silo Project or its environmental impact?
+Visit our FAQ page for clear answers about the site and how it operates, including details on government system testing.
+If you don’t see what you’re looking for, feel free to send us an email.
 We’re glad to help and will respond as openly and transparently as possible.

 Learn More